 Physical training & Sports

 The Academy has two hostels viz.
 North and South Hostels for the accommodation of the trainees.
-The North Hostel is a two-storied building having capacity of 30 in the ground floor and 50 in the first floor.
+The North Hostel is a two-storied building having capacity of 30 rooms in the ground floor and 50 rooms in the first floor.
 The Ground floor has single-seated rooms with attached toilet where the lady officer Trainees are given preference.
 The first floor rooms are single-seated rooms with a common toilet.
-It is equipped with Television, Lounge, Mess and geysers.
+It is equipped with Television, Lounge, Mess and geysers, laundromat.

 The South Hostel is also a two-storied building having 15 rooms in the Ground floor and 35 rooms in the first floor.
-The rooms in the Ground floor are double occupancy with attached toilets which are used to accommodate in-service SFS officer trainees.
+The rooms in the Ground floor are double occupancy with attached toilets which are used to accommodate in-service SFS and senior Range Forest Officers .
 The first floor has 8 rooms with attached toilet recently renovated under JICA funding which is utilized for accommodating Guest Resource persons from outside.
-The remaining rooms in first floor are single-seated with common toilet where OTs are accommodated.
+The remaining rooms in first floor are single-seated with common toilet where Officer Trainees are accommodated.

 It is compulsory for all the Officer Trainees (OTs) to stay in the hostel.
 OTs are not allowed to keep their families in the hostel.

-The officers Mess is run by the trainees and is situated in the hostel premises.
-The Mess Committee is elected and it functions under the overall guidance of Vice¬ President Mess, who is a faculty member nominated by the Principal, CASFOS.
-Every OT becomes a regular member of the Mess.
-The Mess provides a forum for formal and informal interactions during dinners and get together.
+The Officers Mess is run by the trainees and is situated in the hostel premises.
+The Mess Committee is elected from among the Officer Trainees and it functions under the overall guidance of Vice-President Mess, who is a faculty member nominated by the Principal, CASFOS.
+Every Officer Trainee is a regular member of the Mess.
+The Mess provides a forum for formal and informal interactions during dining and get together.

 There is a hospital for outdoor and indoor cases at New Forest.
 While at headquarters, the OTs receive medical attention and treatment at the New Forest Hospital or may be referred to one of the government hospitals in the town.

-OTs are advised not to make any private arrangements for medical attention and treatment.
-On tours common medicines for casual illness are supplied to the OTs from the camp medicine chest carried by the Duty Officer.
+Officer Trainees are advised not to make any private arrangements for medical attention and treatment.
+During tours and field exercises, common medicines for casual illness are supplied to the OTs from the camp medicine chest carried by the Duty Officer.
 The faculty-in-charge also makes every possible arrangement for regular medical attention in case of need.